Foundation for Individual Rights and Expression: Media, advertising, and sponsorships

 Since 2011, FIRE has published a list of the "worst colleges for free speech."

-Since 2016, FIRE has produced "So to Speak: The Free Speech Podcast," hosted by Perrino.
+Since 2016, FIRE has produced "So to Speak: The Free Speech Podcast", hosted by Perrino.
 FIRE partnered with Korchula Productions and the DKT Liberty Project to produce Can We Take a Joke?, a documentary released in 2016 about comedy and speech.
 In 2017, FIRE was listed as one of the sponsors of the conservative campus group Turning Point USA's Student Action Summit, according to tax records.

-In 2020, FIRE partnered with College Pulse and RealClearEducation to release the College Free Speech Rankings, a comparison of student free-speech environments at America's top college campuses.
-That year, FIRE also released Mighty Ira, a documentary about Glasser.

-In February 2022, FIRE produced an advertisement featuring National Basketball Association (NBA) player Enes Kanter Freedom for the 2022 Winter Olympics in China, supporting freedom of speech.
+In 2020, FIRE released Mighty Ira, a documentary about Ira Glasser, focusing on his advocacy for free speech and civil rights.
+The Hollywood Reporter described it as "a warm portrait that poses ever-urgent questions."
+The Times of Israel said the documentary "initiates a war between your head and your gut".
+In 2022, FIRE produced an advertisement featuring National Basketball Association player Enes Kanter Freedom for the 2022 Winter Olympics in China, supporting freedom of speech.
 Freedom also shared his personal story about censorship in his home country of Turkey.